 Query and export data to and from your data lake: No other cloud data warehouse makes it as easy to both query data and write data back to your data lake in open formats.
 You can query open file formats such as Parquet, ORC, JSON, Avro, CSV, and more directly in S3 using familiar ANSI SQL.
 To export data to your data lake you simply use the Redshift UNLOAD command in your SQL code and specify Parquet as the file format and Redshift automatically takes care of data formatting and data movement into S3.
 This gives you the flexibility to store highly structured, frequently accessed data in a Redshift data warehouse, while also keeping up to exabytes of structured, semi-structured, and unstructured data in S3.
 Exporting data from Redshift back to your data lake enables you to analyze the data further with AWS services like Amazon Athena, Amazon EMR, and Amazon SageMaker.

-Federated Query (preview): With the new federated query capability in Redshift, you can reach into your operational, relational database.
+Federated Query: With the new federated query capability in Redshift, you can reach into your operational, relational database.
 Query live data across one or more Amazon RDS and Aurora PostgreSQL databases to get instant visibility into the end-to-end business operations without requiring data movement.
 You can join data from your Redshift data warehouse, data in your data lake, and now data in your operational stores to make better data-driven decisions.
 Redshift offers sophisticated optimizations to reduce data moved over the network and complements it with its massively parallel data processing for high-performance queries.
-Try the preview today.
+Learn more.

 AWS analytics ecosystem: Native integration with the AWS analytics ecosystem makes it easier to handle end-to-end analytics workflows without friction.
 For example, AWS Lake Formation is a service that makes it easy to set up a secure data lake in days.
 AWS Glue can extract, transform, and load (ETL) data into Redshift.
 Amazon Kinesis Data Firehose is the easiest way to capture, transform, and load streaming data into Redshift for near real-time analytics.
 You can use Amazon EMR to process data using Hadoop/Spark and load the output into Amazon Redshift for BI and analytics.
 Amazon QuickSight is the first BI service with pay-per-session pricing that you can use to create reports, visualizations, and dashboards on Redshift data.
 You can use Redshift to prepare your data to run machine learning workloads with Amazon SageMaker.
 To accelerate migrations to Amazon Redshift, you can use the AWS Schema Conversion tool and the AWS Database Migration Service (DMS).
 Amazon Redshift is also deeply integrated with Amazon Key Management Service (KMS) and Amazon Cloudwatch for security, monitoring, and compliance.